darthmall/darthmall.net/src/weblog/2023/on-developer-experience.md

 If we can find ways to make it easier to build fast, reliable, responsive, accessible websites, then perhaps we can actually improve UX by improving DX.

 For example, [Islands Architecture](https://www.patterns.dev/posts/islands-architecture/) is a pattern that can meaningfully improve UX for a lot of websites.
-You use JavaScript only for small pockets of interactivity.
+You use JavaScript only for small pockets of interactivity, so one JavaScript error won’t tank the whole site.
 JavaScript is only loaded when it’s needed, so you can save bandwidth and render the site faster.
 Of course setting it up is a little more work because you can’t just drop a script tag to your whole JavaScript bundle in the `<head>` of your website.